Frequently Asked Questions

 What types of documents will I receive through my registered agent?

 You'll receive service of process (lawsuits and legal claims), correspondence from the Colorado Secretary of State, tax notices, annual report reminders, and other official government documents.
-We scan and forward everything the same day it arrives.
+We scan and forward these documents the same day they arrive.

 Can I be my own registered agent?

 Colorado doesn't allow businesses to self-appoint as their own registered agent.
-You'll need to designate either an individual who meets the state's requirements or a professional registered agent service like Colorado Registered Agent.
+You'll need to designate either an individual who meets the state's requirements or a professional registered agent service like us.

-How do I change my registered agent to Colorado Registered Agent?
+How do I change my registered agent to us?

 What is Colorado's annual Periodic Report?